yezero/sandstorm/roadmap/platform/powerbox/README.md

 A providing app may customize the dialog with its own user interface that the user sees after selecting the grain.
 For example, in a powerbox request for an audio clip, a music library app might implement a powerbox plugin implementing a UI allowing the user to search or sort by title, artist, genre, etc. An app can even implement a powerbox plugin which creates a brand new capability on-demand, or which allows the user to attenuate a capability, say by making it read-only.

 TODO(feature): Some apps may support creating a whole new grain on-demand to satisfy a powerbox request.
 In this case the user will see "Create a new X" if the app is installed.
 Additionally, the powerbox may include a "Find an app on the app store" option.
 (It would be nice to show this option only when we suspect it is relevant, but we should not leak data about the powerbox request to the app store until the user actually clicks it.
-Perhaps Sandstorm could pre-download a table of request types known to be satisfiable by popular apps.)
+Perhaps Thurly could pre-download a table of request types known to be satisfiable by popular apps.)

 ### TODO(feature): Autocomplete style